 After a period of time, the Hoyts met with a doctor in Boston who worked at Children's Hospital.
 He encouraged the parents to treat their son like other children.
-Dick's wife is named Judy, and she spent hours each day trying to teach Rick the alphabet with sandpaper letters.
+Dick's wife, Judy, she spent hours each day trying to teach Rick the alphabet with sandpaper letters.
 They also posted signs on each object in the house and helped Rick learn to read them.
 It took some time and persistence, but eventually, Rick learned the alphabet and could read.

 At the age of 12, Rick was given a computer that made it possible for him to communicate.
 For the first time in his life, Rick was able to tell his parents how much he loved them and their family.
 This also made it possible for education professionals to realize Rick was very intelligent.

 Creation of Team Hoyt

-It was 1977 when Rick Hoyt heard about a road race that would help a lacrosse player from his school who recently became paralyzed.
+It was 1977 when Rick Hoyt heard about a road race that would help a lacrosse player from his school who had recently been paralyzed.
 He had a desire to participate in the race to help the lacrosse player.
 Rick told his father about it.
 The problem was that Dick Hoyt was not a runner and had never had any desire to be a runner.
 But he was moved by the desire to help he saw in his son's face.
 He realized Rick had a very compassionate nature.
 Dick Hoyt would find a way to help his son participate in the race.